BEALTAINE

 FÁILTE | WELCOME

-Fáilte and welcome to the Carrickahowley Gallery’s Bealtaine exhibition.
-This penultimate exhibit of Carrickahowley Gallery takes a different approach to Irish and Irish American art.
+This Bealtaine Exhibit of Carrickahowley Gallery takes a different approach to Irish and Irish American art.
 Expanding the Featurette element of our exhibits into a featured exhibit, we seek to educate and raise awareness of a historical connection that few Americans may have learned: the school of painting originally known as Boston Expressionism, and later as American Figurative Expressionism.
 Come with us down the rabbit hole to engage in an art history lesson that tells another story of American art, art and politics, modern art and the transatlantic connection, and, perhaps appropriate to our time, the resistance to art censorship.

 In 1937, the German Nazi party under the guidance of Joseph Goebbels and sanctioned by Adolph Hitler, staged an exhibit that has become famous: the Entartete Kunst show, or the Degenerate Art Exhibit.
 Set up almost across the street from the exhibit of sanctioned German art, this show was designed to inculcate deep resentment against the arts and artists of the Weimar and the modernist movement in Europe especially.
 Showing over 600 works by artists deemed by the state to represent “degeneracy,” the exhibit denounced modernism as a “criminal” act against German values and society.
 Despite such efforts, the Entartete Kunst exhibit was enormously popular (over 1 million Germans viewed the exhibit), and would go on to tour Europe for three years after its opening.

-The fascinating thing about Beckmann’s confrontation with the Nazi regime and its censorship is that it focused upon the influence of medieval German art, just as the Nazi’s did.
+The fascinating point about Beckmann’s confrontation with the Nazi regime and its censorship is that it focused upon the influence of medieval German art, just as the Nazi’s did.
 The trope of the Middle Ages would inform much of Nazi art and performance spectacles, attempting to root German art in the nostalgic appropriation of what it considered to be “pure art.”
-Rather than modernism’s “excresence,” Hitler, Goebbels, and the official Nazi state line would regard “pure art” as the art of Greece, Rome, and the Middle Ages, all with the intent of upholding what it considered to be Aryan values.
+Rather than modernism’s “excrescence,” Hitler, Goebbels, and the official Nazi state line would regard “pure art” as the art of Greece, Rome, and the Middle Ages, all with the intent of upholding what it considered to be Aryan values.
+For artists like Max Beckmann, however, the art of the Middle Ages in Europe was entirely relevant in its other worldliness, its dark humor and would give to German Expressionism its particularly unsettling treatment of the human body and of compositional space and its stark vision of humanity.
+The history of American art is therefore also a history of medieval European art transformed into a twentieth century history of an art of critique, of protest, and of anguished search for a revolutionary humanism.
+From censored artists to now translated artists, the emigres from Europe would reinvent not only American ways of seeing, but also new ways to resist state control.

 In an age where such censorship is quickly rearing its ugly head in American artistic institutions, museums, markets, and studios, such histories can relocate our understandings of our own roles and our own genealogies, our connections to a struggle that precedes us and yet now may envelope us.
 As Beckmann and his later admirers would indicate, resistance to such regimes of censorship is possible.
 Perhaps the crucial first step is to look back and recognize the ghosts that point the way forward…